Determine what type of analyses your project will require

 Carbon monoxide

-Puget Sound and Vancouver areas no longer require CO conformity analysis as of October 2016.
-Projects in other CO maintenance still require hot-spot analysis.
+Projects in CO maintenance areas require a hot-spot analysis.
 Use the Washington State Intersection Screening Tool to complete these analyses.
+Contact Lindsay Taylor, Lindsay.Taylor@wsdot.wa.gov, for methodology assistance.

 Particulate matter